 The existence of dark matter (DM) is one of the strongest indications that there must be physics beyond the SM of particle physics.
 Thus, among the issues to address in the BSM, one of the most outstanding is the inclusion of additional particle(s) that comprise the DM.
-It is not directly visible to telescopes but makes up a sizable fraction of the energy density of the Universe [323].
+It is not directly visible to telescopes but makes up a sizable fraction of the energy density of the Universe [336].
 As of today the constitution of DM remains unknown.
 The absence of electromagnetic and strong interactions makes it experimentally 'dark', however, interactions at the weak scale might be possible.
 To mitigate the hierarchy problem, the idea that the DM could have a mass of the order of the electroweak scale is well-motivated although the mass scale of DM is also not yet known.
 In which, a particularly attractive paradigm is the weakly- interacting-massive-particle (WIMP) which can produce a thermal relic density consistent with the current observations.
 Under protection of an additional symmetry, many particles which are neutral, cold (i.e. non-relativistic), and stable (or have half-lifes longer than the age of the Universe) predicted from the Higgs doublet fields in a variety of BSM theories could be viable DM candidates.
-Such excellent examples of WIMPs include the most prominent being the neutralino χ_0 in supersymmetric theories [], the Higgs-portal DM in the scalar singlet extensions of the SM [] and the lightest Kaliza-Klein particle (LKP) in theories with extra-dimensions [].
+Such excellent examples of WIMPs include the most prominent being the lightest neutralino in supersymmetric theories (for example in Ref.
+[337]), the Higgs-portal DM in the scalar singlet extensions of the SM (see the minimal models in Refs.
+[338, 339]) and the lightest Kaliza-Klein particle (LKP) in theories with extra-dimensions [340].